githubnext/copilot-workspace-user-manual/vscode.md

 1. Allow your browser to open the link in VS Code when prompted.

-Follow the directions that appear in VS Code and make any selections when prompted by VS Code, and you'll be guided towards syncing the session to your local machine.
+Follow the directions that appear in VS Code and make any selections when prompted, and you'll be guided towards syncing the session to your local machine.
 That's it! 😎

-Here is generally what you can expect:
+Here is generally what you can expect to see:

 1. VS Code will open (if it isn't already running), and you'll be prompted to install the Copilot Workspace extension and then open the URI.
 If the extension is already installed, you'll just be asked about the URI.
 Either way, open the URI.